 A few weeks back the Tuesday’s with Dorie group made Croissants by Esther McManus.
 I ended up with the worst croissants.
 With renewed inspiration I attempted baking them again over spring break and the results this time …were great!
-My family and friends were impressed I have to admit I had the advantage of reading several blogs from the group for tips and tricks to make these babies work.
-Plus I may have watched the video about 20 times before starting on this adventure – something I did not do earlier.
+My family and friends were impressed 🙂 I have to admit I had the advantage of reading several blogs from the group for tips and tricks to make these babies work.
+Plus I must have watched the video about 20 times before starting on this adventure – something I did not do earlier.

-So, what I did different -
+So, here’s what I did different –

 1. This time around I used all the milk and a couple of tablespoons more to get the dough to the right consistency.
 It turned out perfect.
 Felt right and soft – not hard.
 After chilling in the refrigerator with the beaten butter, rolling was easy.